-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 At another point in the episode, Scheana pretty much told Katie that her excessive drinking contributes to all of the arguments that she has with Tom.

 A preview for the remaining Vanderpump Rules season shows that viewers will see more come to light regarding Tom Schwartz’s supposed cheating on Katie Maloney.
-“My fiance cheated on me,” says Katie in one scene.
-Perhaps, as Katie’s tweet on Monday night indicates, viewers will see Scheana Shay as the person who tells everyone that Tom cheated on Katie?

 [Featured Image by Vivien Killilea/Getty Images]